yanhick/conchord/readme.md

 #Conchord

-A text based format to represent a song's chords and lyrics.
+A song and lyrics text format and tools for geeky songwriters.

 ```

+		Conchord is a line based format, with columns delimited by tabs
+		It is designed to be easily manipulated with standard *nix tools
+Intro:
+		The first column, when it is the only one, is the part of the song (intro, verse, chorus...).
+It can be any arbitrary string
+note:	The first column, when used with other columns can be any metadata relevant to this line
-C  This is the beginning of the song,
+	C	The second column is the name of a chord
-Am  each line must have the chord in the first column and the lyrics in the second one.
-G  Columns are separated by 2 spaces.
-Not 3.
-Certainly not 1, but 2.
+	Am	The third column are the lyrics which go with this chord.
-F  Optionally, the chord guitar notes can be provided in the third column, from low to high E.  113211
+	F	The 4th column represents the chord’s s guitar notes, from low to high E.	113211
-E  Open strings are represented by a dash  -221--
+	E	Open strings in chord’s notes are represented by a dash	 -221--
-E  If you’re feeling fancy, the chord suggested guitar fingering for each string can be provided in the 4th column.  -221--  -231--
+	E	If you’re feeling fancy, the chord suggested guitar fingerings for each string can be provided in the 5th column.	-221--	-231--
+		Every column is optional, but empty lines are invalid
+		You can use column optionality to represent instrumental parts of the songs:
+	C
+	Am
+	G
+	F
+		or spoken parts:
+		blablabla
+		blablabla
+Dependencies:
+		The following dependencies exists between columns:
+		if the chord’s notes are provided, then the chord name should be provided
+		if the chors’s fingerings are provided, then the chord notes should be provided
+Misc:
+		There is no definition for metadata (song name, artist...).
+It can be put in the first or third column or in the name of the file
+		That’s all folk !
 ```

-* Empty lines are not allowed
-* Metadata (song name, artist name...) are not included to preserve ease of parsing

-That’s all folks !

 ##Tools

-This format is designed to be easily manipulated using standard Unix tools (cat, grep, awk, less...)
-The following additional tools are provided:
+The following tools are provided:

 * display.py
 Print a prettier version of a conchord file